Automatic Geometric Decomposition for Analytical Inverse Kinematics: Related Work

-A common approach for deriving IK solutions is to decompose the problem into geometric subproblems~\cite{Paden, Kahan}.
+A common approach for deriving IK solutions is decomposing the problem into geometric subproblems~\cite{Paden, Kahan}.
 Subproblems define a distinct set of geometric correspondences for which the analytical solution is known a priori.
 One seeks to re-obtain these subproblems as decoupled, individually solvable terms in the IK formulation of a manipulator by exploiting collinearities and intersections between certain joint axes.
-In previous work, different subproblem representations are proposed, usually based on screw theoretic or quaternion-based representations of robot kinematics~\cite{studyComparisonSubproblems,dualQuaternions}.
-Representations that are based on screw theory apply to both revolute and prismatic joints by defining joint motions as twists~\cite{Reconfigurable}.
-Further canonical sets of pre-solved subproblems are proposed in~\cite{Paden, Kahan, elias_canonical, extension2ndSubproblem}.
-In \cite{Reconfigurable}, a set of subproblems is considered specifically for the use case of reconfigurable robots.
-In this work, we build directly on the canonical set proposed by~\cite{elias_canonical}, which further introduces an analytical and semi-analytical approach based on a linear search for the IK of general 6R manipulators.
+Previous work proposes different subproblem representations~\cite{studyComparisonSubproblems,dualQuaternions}.
+Further canonical sets of pre-solved subproblems are presented in~\cite{Paden, Kahan, elias_canonical, extension2ndSubproblem}.
+In this work, we build directly on the canonical set proposed by Elias et al.~\cite{elias_canonical}.
+While they derive the IK formulations for certain 6R manipulators, their derivations depend on coinciding reference points for intersecting joint axes, which often require tedious manual reformulations of the manipulator kinematics.
+Furthermore, the authors do not elaborate on how a feasible decomposition can be automatically chosen for a given manipulator.